TCLee-tech/Google-Challenge-Labs/Deploy and Manage Cloud Environments with Google Cloud/Deploy and Manage Cloud Environments with Google Cloud Challenge Lab.md

 - `cat pg_hba_append.conf >> /etc/postgresql/13/main/pg_hba.conf` is a command to join/add pg_hba_append.conf to the end of /etc/postgresql/13/main/pg_hba.conf file.
 - whenever you make changes to the config files on a Linux system, you need to restart the services (in this case, postgresql) so that they re-read the config files and apply the changes.
 - [pglogical](https://github.com/2ndQuadrant/pglogical) is a PostgreSQL extension that provides logical streaming replication, using a pub/sub model.

+3. Create a dedicated user for database migration on the stand-alone database.
+The new user that you create on the stand-alone PostgreSQL installation on the `antern-postgresql-vm` virtual machine must be configured using the following user name and password:

+  - **Migration user name** : `Postgres Migration Username`

+  - **Migration user password** : `DMS_1s_cool!`